smarticoai/public-api/docs/api/classes/WSAPIStore.md

   purchase window (purchase weekday / time-of-day / window).
 Surface the item's `purchase_limit_message` if set, otherwise `err_message`.
 - `9999` — uncaught server exception.
 Treat as a transient failure;
   surface a generic error and allow retry.
-Not currently a member of the public `BuyStoreItemErrorCode` enum.
 - other non-zero — generic server error.
 Surface `err_message` if any.

 **Idempotency**: NOT idempotent.
 The server performs no de-duplication —